lukecd/token-examples/contracts/tokens101.md

 ## Units and decimals

 Tokens operate using **atomic units**, the smallest indivisible pieces of value onchain.
-For TIA and most ERC-20 tokens, this means **18 decimal places**.
+For most ERC-20 tokens, this means **18 decimal places**.
 One whole token equals `1e18` atomic units.
 This system allows precise accounting, even for fractional amounts.

 For example: